Nick Chen, MD, PhD

 "Cancer patients often suffer from decreased appetite, weight loss and a host of other mental and physical problems," says Dr. Chen.
 "Their nutritional, mental and emotional states affect their immunity and overall outcome.
 It is quite clear that the treatment of cancer must involve an integration of all of these areas to be successful."

-Board certified in medical oncology and internal medicine with a Ph.D. in immunology, Dr. Chen has provided patient care and studied medicine on three continents.
+Board certified in medical oncology and internal medicine, Dr. Chen has provided patient care and studied medicine on three continents.
 He completed hematology fellowships at University Libre de Bruxelles in Belgium and Shanghai Medical University in China.
-He also earned a Ph.D. in immunology from the University of Iowa.
+He also earned a PhD in immunology from the University of Iowa.

-Dr. Chen completed an internal medicine residency at the University of Nebraska Medical Center, and a fellowship in medical oncology at Moffitt Cancer Treatment Center and Research Institute in Tampa, Florida, one of the top comprehensive cancer centers in the nation.
+Dr. Chen completed an internal medicine residency at the University of Nebraska Medical Center and a fellowship in medical oncology at H. Lee Moffitt Cancer Center and Research Institute in Tampa.

 In 2002, Dr. Chen joined the integrative cancer treatment team at Seattle Cancer Treatment and Wellness Center.
-He has a special interest in research, currently serving as the Center’s Principle investigator in a clinical trial for the treatment of pancreatic cancer.
-He also focuses on innovative approaches to other, more difficult-to-treat cancers, such as lung cancer, metastatic melanoma, brain cancer, and relapsed lymphoma.
+He has a special interest in research, currently serving as the center’s principle investigator.
+He also focuses on innovative approaches to difficult-to-treat cancers, such as lung cancer, metastatic melanoma, brain cancer and relapsed lymphoma.